pasciaks/codeup-web-exercises/WEATHER_MAP.md

           WebSockets).
 This provides the live snapshot functionality where the current 'weather' can be shown.

 - Raspberry PI - https://www.raspberrypi.org/
-    - The Raspberry PI runs a webpage that serves as a remote chat client with access to a web camera, when a message is received from the server, the Raspberry PI takes a picture and sends it back to the server.
+    - The Raspberry PI runs a webpage (autostart chrome local webpage with websocket connection) that serves as a remote chat client with access to a web camera, when a message is received from the server, the Raspberry PI takes a picture and sends it back to the server.
 The server then sends the picture to the client via WebSockets.
     - The Raspberry PI is running a local Node.js server that is used to shell a bash script that executes the image capture from the connected webcam.
 Once captured the image is converted into base64 and broadcast with websockets to the listening clients.

+- Database - Request Bin
+    - Forecasts for a given city can also be stored by posting JSON data to request bin.
+This is a free service that allows you to post data to a URL and then view the data in a web browser.
+This is a temporary solution until a database is implemented fully.
+It has only been implemented as a demonstration of database CRUD functionality opposed to data storage and retrieval in a file based system.
 - Database - MySql
     - The database application of choice that would be used to store the list of forecasts and the individual forecasts.
     - Although a database table was created in a MySql database running at https://hidden.com, it hasn't been implemented because the extra work involved and time constraints meant that this project was better served by implementing front end features instead.
 A future project will explore full database CRUD functionality.

 - Deployment - Run locally for demo purposes, but can be deployed to a web server.